 After the pilot interviews, data collection occurred from May 2020 to December 2020.
 Data was collected using semi-structured interviews that invited the respondents to reflect and engage in a relaxed conversation (Creswell, 2014; Mayan, 2009; Noon, 2018; Sundler et al., 2019).
 The interviews were all conducted online using Google Meet and were held after school hours.
 The interviews ranged from 30 - 60 minutes for the first interview and 15 - 20 minutes for those that required a second interview.
-One interview was required for six participants, and a second interview was required for six participants.
-A second interview was requested when questions arose or clarification was needed after transcribing the first interview (Alase, 2017).
+One interview was required for six participants, and a second interview was required for six participants, and a second interview was needed after transcribing the first interview (Alase, 2017).
 For example, one participant touched on the fear of water in his first interview, however he did not elaborate at the time, and I had not probed further.
 During the second interview I asked him to delve deeper into his experiences and was able to learn about the impact of a Grandparent's comments.